Communities of Practice - CoP

-Communities of Practice (CoPs) are groups of practitioners from our member institutions, who meet quarterly to share good practices and seek solutions to challenges that they face in their institutions while working on SME banking.
+They are groups of practitioners from our member institutions who meet to share good practices and seek solutions to challenges that they face in their institutions while working on SME financing.
 CoP meetings are for members only.
-Meetings usually convene around 50 professionals from around the globe.
-CoP meetings are usually off the record, which allows for frank discussions and deep exploration of the topic.
+Meetings usually convene professionals from around the globe.
+CoP meetings are usually off the record, which allows for open discussions and deep exploration of the topic.

 In addition to control cycle and business processes, the CoP looks at strategy, risk appetite, governance, and infrastructure.
 Infrastructure includes policies and procedures, risk measurement methodologies and tools, data and MIS infrastructure, organization, people training, and culture.